SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 * Apama licence file: “.xml”

-### Configuring Edge Server
+### Configuring the Edge server

-Once Edge VM is started, you need to run the script “post_installation.sh” to configure Edge Server.
+Once Edge VM is started, you need to run the script “post_installation.sh” to configure the Edge server.
 The post-installation script is available in the folder “/opt/c8y/utilities”.

 1. Browse to the folder "/opt/c8y/utilities".